izderadicka/mybookshelf2/README.md

 For more information see [project homepage](http://zderadicka.eu/projects/python/mybookshelf2-ebooks-management-and-sharing/)

-Project is now almost in beta stage (I'm using it for my ebooks collection for some time), I think it's reasonably stable for people to try it.
+Project is now  in beta stage (I'm using it for my ebooks collection for several month), I think it's reasonably stable for people to try it.

 Can be easily deployed using Docker - look at README.md in deploy directory.